HS-Datadesk/koronavirus-avoindata/README.md

 # Direct interface to HS data

+## Non-updateing interfaces

-The latest observation data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData
+The old style (HS gathered) latest observation data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData
 (yes, a direct address to an AWS Lambda API gateway). `GET` request works.
 Here you can get the published amount of infected, dead and recovered by health care district.
+Reason this is not updated is that THL is publishing their own data, it's reporter differently from the past times and data collection from the health care districts doesn't work too well anymore since THL is publishing their data and the districts don't anymore ( which makes total sense).

+## Updating interfaces

-From the other available endpoint (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaHospitalData) you can read the amount of people in hospital care.
+From the endpoint (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaHospitalData) you can read the amount of people in hospital care.
 This data has been scraped of THL reports.
+Example data [here](exampleData.json).

+For observations, we offer now (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData/v2).
+It's compatible with the old observations endpoint, but uses the THL data as a source.
+See example data [here](exampleObservationDataV2.json).

+Our processed THL data can be read from (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/processedThlData).

 ## Data format

 The APIs return JSON.

 The observation data which is structured as follows (the format may change, but good API development practices will be considered and field names should remain the same and fields shouldn't be removed for example).
-Example data [here](exampleData.json).
 All times in UTC.

 ```